Ex-Host Andrea Tantaros’ Lawsuit Against Fox News Is Thrown Out

 Ailes and Fox denied the allegations, and the channel insists that her suspension came because Tantaros failed to get pre-approval for a book manuscript and that Tantaros never lodged internal complaints about sexual harassment before she was sidelined.
 Fox also accused her of being an opportunist.

-Pursuant to a suspension, Tantaros was off the air as of late April 2016, which — setting aside the merits of the litigation — can’t be good for any media pundit’s career or brand, especially since she was a fan favorite.
+Pursuant to the suspension, Tantaros was off the air as of late April 2016, which — setting aside the merits of the litigation — can’t be good for any media pundit’s career or brand, especially since she was a fan favorite.
 It also undoubtedly hindered the promotion for the book in question, Tied Up in Knots.

 As an aside, the circumstances revolving around whether the book was properly vetted or not are somewhat curious in that it was published by a Fox News sister company.